Amathus: Pre-history and ancient era

 The pre-history of Amathus survives in both myth and archaeology.
 No traces of human activity was detected in the site before the earliest Iron Age, c.
 1100 BC, and no town is mentioned in the space between Kition and Kourion in the list of Cypriot cities from Medinet Habu.

-The city's legendary founder was Cinyras, linked with the birth of Adonis, who called the city after his mother Amathous.
+The city's legendary founder was Cinyras, linked with the birth of Adonis, who named the city after his mother Amathous.
 According to a version of the Ariadne legend noted by Plutarch, Theseus abandoned Ariadne at Amathousa, where she died giving birth to her child and was buried in a sacred tomb.
 According to Plutarch's source, Amathousians called the sacred grove where her shrine was situated the Wood of Aphrodite Ariadne. myth would have Amathus settled instead by one of the sons of Heracles, named Amathes (Ἀμάθης), thus accounting for the fact that he was worshiped there.

+Another ancient legend claims that the city was named after Amathusa, the mother of Cinyras.

 It was said in antiquity that the people of Amathus were autochthonous, most likely Eteocyprian or "Pelasgian".
-Their non-Greek language is confirmed on the site by Eteocypriot inscriptions in the Cypriot syllabary which alone in the Aegean world survived the Bronze Age collapse and continued to be used down to the 4th century BC.
+Their non-Greek language is confirmed on the site by Eteocypriot inscriptions in the Cypriot syllabary which alone in the Aegean survived the Bronze Age collapse and continued to be used down to the 4th century BC.

-Amathus was built on the coastal cliffs with a natural harbour and flourished at an early date, soon requiring several cemeteries.
+Amathus was built on coastal cliffs with a natural harbour and flourished at an early date, soon requiring several cemeteries.
 Greeks from Euboea left their pottery at Amathus from the 10th century BC.
-During the post-Phoenician era of the 8th century BC, a palace was erected and a port was also constructed, which served the trade with the Greeks and the Levantines.
-A special burial ground for infants, a tophet served the culture of the Phoenicians.
-For the Hellenes, high on the cliff a temple was built, which became a worship site devoted to Aphrodite, in her particular local presence as Aphrodite Amathusia along with a bearded male Aphrodite called Aphroditos.
+During the post-Phoenician era of the 8th century BC, a palace and port were constructed.
+The port served the trade with the Greeks and the Levantines.
+A special burial ground for infants, a tophet served the Phoenicians.
+A temple was built high on a cliff for the Hellenes, which became a worship site devoted to Aphrodite, in her particular local presence as Aphrodite Amathusia along with a bearded male Aphrodite called Aphroditos.
 The excavators discovered the final stage of the Temple of Aphrodite, also known as Aphrodisias, which dates approximately to the 1st century BC.
-According to the legend, it was where festive Adonia took place, in which athletes competed in hunting wild boars during sport competitions; they also competed in dancing and singing, all to the honour of Adonis.
+According to the legend, it was where festive Adonia took place, in which athletes competed in hunting wild boars during sport competitions; they also competed in dancing and singing, to honour Adonis.